Call for Editor-in-Chief

 A conflict of interest is traditionally defined as a personal or financial interest or a duty to another party which may prevent a person from acting in the best interest of the intended beneficiary.

-The Academy of Nutrition and Dietetics is the primary source of funding of the Evidence Analysis Library® (EAL®).
-External funding for the EAL® has enabled the Academy to publish much more content than would have been possible through Academy funding only.
-External funders include government agencies, nonprofit foundations, collaborations with professional associations, Academy groups (Foundation, DPGs) and industry.
+The Academy of Nutrition and Dietetics is the primary source of funding for the Evidence Analysis Library® (EAL®).
+External funding for the EAL has enabled the Academy to publish much more content than would have been possible through Academy funding only.
+External funding includes government agencies, nonprofit foundations, collaborations with professional associations, Academy groups (Foundation, DPGs) and industry.

-All externally funded projects are funded as unrestricted grants meaning the funding entity has no input on the project including the workgroup selection, question formulation and outcome.
+All externally funded projects are funded as unrestricted grants, meaning the funding entity has no input on the project including the workgroup selection, question formulation and outcome.
 In addition, all externally funded project topics must meet the EAL’s mission.
-Funding information is published on the EAL under the "Project Team section of each systematic review.
+Funding information is published on the EAL under the “Project Team and Disclosures” section of each systematic review.

 The following EAL funding opportunities are not open to industry funding: